-The FA is proud to make Charter Standard part grassroots football in England.
+The FA is proud to make Charter Standard part of grassroots football in England.

 The FA Charter Standard Programme is The FA’s accreditation scheme open to all grassroots clubs and leagues.
 It aims to raise standards in the grassroots game, supporting the development of clubs and leagues, recognising and rewarding commitment, quality and achievement.

 The FA Charter Standard accreditation is for clubs who can be proud to be places where people want to play.
 These are the clubs who demonstrate they offer well-run and sustainable football.

 Clubs who achieve Charter Standard status are proud to prioritise qualified coaching and safeguarding as well as the values of The FA’s Respect campaign as part of their game.

 There are two different entry levels of FA Charter Standard club accreditation: